zainabmelh/guide-articles/articles/Certificates/reverse-arrays-with-reverse/index.md

 ---
-title: "Reverse Arrays with Reverse"
+title: Reverse Arrays with Reverse
-parent: "certificates-guide"
 ---
 You can use the .reverse() function to reverse the contents of an array.

     var array = [1,2,3,4,5,6,7];